buruzaemon/d3_stacked_to_grouped/README.md

 ![](https://raw.githubusercontent.com/buruzaemon/d3_stacked_to_grouped/master/grouped.png)

-The total populations for each state are now broken out into their separate age group categories.
+Toggling from stacked to grouped, the total populations for each state are now broken out into their separate age group categories.